Your AltiumLive questions - answered!

 The key objective of AltiumLive, through its Forums, BugCrunch and the recognition program, is community building.
-We want to have a community that is rich in knowledge and expertise, and full of active members who are willing to participate, engage and share their experiences and expertise with other members.
+We want to have a community that is rich in knowledge and expertise, and full of members who are willing to participate, engage and share their experiences and expertise with other members.

 How are these Forums different to the old Altium Forum?